 My office hours are by appointment.
 This is to ensure students registered for this class get the opportunity for one-on-one consultations.
-However, arrangements for group office hours can be made if requested.
 You may use office hours as an opportunity to explore ideas and experiences related to the course material, discuss plans for a career in Sociology, or discuss other course and career-related matters.
-If you wish to schedule an appointment with me, please use the appointment slots made available weekly on Quercus: Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
+If you wish to schedule an appointment with me, please use the appointment slots made available weekly on Quercus.
+Click on the "Calendar" in the menu on the left-hand side, then go to "Find Appointments" on the right-hand side.
+If you find you need to cancel your appointment, please do so at least 24 hours in advance, to allow other students to take your slot.